stormchaserroleplaying/stormchaserRPG/Talents/Warlock/index.md

 When you cast the spell, you can choose one of the normal forms for your familiar or one of the following special forms: [imp](), [pseudodragon](), [quasit](), or [sprite]().

 #### Pact of the Talisman
 Your patron gives you an amulet, a talisman that can aid the wearer when the need is great.
-When the wearer fails an ability check, they can roll an additional d20, potentially turning the roll into a success.
-This benefit can be used a number of times equal to your spellcasting ability modifier, and all expended uses are restored when you finish a long rest.
+When the wearer fails a d20 roll, they can roll an additional d20, potentially turning the roll into a success.
+This benefit can be used a number of times equal to your spellcasting ability modifier and all expended uses are restored when you finish a long rest.

 If you lose the talisman, you can perform a 1-hour ceremony to receive a replacement from your patron.
 This ceremony can be performed during a short or long rest, and it destroys the previous amulet.
 The talisman turns to ash when you die.